-One of our greatest joys is providing our own meat for our family, whether it's raising backyard chickens for eggs, raising chickens for profit, different breeds of hogs to raise for meat, keeping a family milk cow, or even putting those chickens to work using them in the garden.
+One of our greatest joys is providing our own meat for our family, whether it's raising backyard chickens for eggs, raising chickens for profit, breeding chickens naturally, different breeds of hogs to raise for meat, keeping a family milk cow, or even putting those chickens to work using them in the garden.

 These animals become part of our family, even if it's just for a time, because we know the service they're providing and we can give them the best, healthiest life possible.

 When we raise our own meat we know exactly what goes into it, how the animals are treated, and we are blessed by the cycle of it all.

 But it definitely takes planning and not every space will work for every type of livestock (or every person, there's a reason I don't currently have goats!).

 Which livestock you raise will vary from family to family and person to person.
 It doesn't make any sense to raise an animal for meat that you or your family doesn't enjoy eating.

 For example, if you and your family don't enjoy eating lamb, then it wouldn't be a great idea to keep sheep!

 So, first things first, consider the type of meat your family enjoys eating, then go from there.

 There are certain animals that lend themselves to smaller spaces, and there are other animals that require acreage.
 However, just because you live in the suburbs, doesn't mean you can't raise a cow!
 Continue reading for my tips on how to get around small spaces.

 If you live in the suburbs but really want to raise some of your own meat, the first thing you're going to want to do is to check with any HOAs or city ordinances.